Daniel-KM/Omeka-S-module-ModelViewer/README.md

 * From the zip

-Download the last release [ThreeJs.zip] from the list of releases (the master does not contain the dependency), and uncompress it in the `modules` directory.
+Download the last release [ModelViewer.zip] from the list of releases (the master does not contain the dependency), and uncompress it in the `modules` directory.

 * From the source and for development:

-If the module was installed from the source, rename the name of the folder of the module to `ThreeJs`, and go to the root module, and run:
+If the module was installed from the source, rename the name of the folder of the module to `ModelViewer`, and go to the root module, and run:

 ```sh
 composer install --no-dev